padrinobook/padrinobook/02-job-vacancy-application.md

 Explanation of the parts:

-- `<!DOCTYPE html>` -  the *document type* tells the browser which HTML version should be used for rendering the content correctly
+- `<!DOCTYPE html>` - The *document type* tells the browser which HTML version should be used for rendering the content correctly.
-- `head` - specifying meta information like title, description, and ; this is also the place to where to add CSS and JavaScript files
+- `head` - Specifying meta information like title, description, and other things, this is also the place to where to add CSS and JavaScript files
 - `body` - section for displaying the main content of the page

-This used to be the way websites were created in the beginning of the web - plain old static content, today things are a little more dynamic so our static app won't last long.
+This used to be the way websites were created in the beginning of the web - plain static content, today things are a little more dynamic so our static app won't last long.

-We can take a look at our new page by firing up Padrino by running the followin at the command line:
+We can take a look at our new page by firing up Padrino by running the following at the command line:

-    $ padrino start
+    $ bundle exec padrino start

-You should see a message telling you that Padrino has taken the stage, you should now be able to view the feshly created index page by visiting [http://localhost:3000/index.html](http://localhost:3000/index.html) in your favourite browser.
+You should see a message telling you that Padrino has taken the stage, you should now be able to view the freshly created index page by visiting [http://localhost:3000/index.html](http://localhost:3000/index.html) in your favorite browser.

-Since we are done with the small feature, it is time to push our branch to the remote repository on Github but first of all we need to commit our changes.
-The following commands will add the index.html page to the staging area the commit the changes, finally we push the code up to Github.

-    $ git add public/index.html
-    $ git commit -m "Adding initial index page."
-    $ git push origin basic-layout

-If you cannot run the Git commands above because the Padrino server is still running either open another terminal or stop the server to bring you back to the command prompt by pressing `ctrl+c`.
+Why using the command `bundle exec`?
+Whenever you use this command, you are using gem version mentioned in the Gemfile.
+Instead of using `start` you can also use `s` (we all love shortcuts, don't we?).

-You may have though it a little odd that we had to manually use index.html in the url when viewing our start page, this is because our app currently has now idea about routing.
+You may have though it a little odd that we had to manually use index.html in the URL when viewing our start page, this is because our app currently has now idea about routing.
 Lets add some basic routes for displaying our home-, about-, and contact-page with the help of controllers.

+### First Controller and Routing

 Since Padrino is heavily influenced by Rails it has a script to help us make controllers called **controller**.
 This commands take the name of the controller as a parameter.